openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   so unit tests can use in-memory filesystem rather than host's to make testing easier and more robust.

-#### Integration tests focused on each of the areas (backup, restore, migrate)
+#### Functional tests focused on each of the areas (backup, restore, migrate)

-Ideas:
-Failed backup: `/var/lib/microshift.bak` is not-writable Failed restore: `/var/lib/microshift.bak` is not-readable
+Functional tests need to be assessed in terms of effort and impact.

+Given that implementation of the enhancement for ostree based systems has significantly greater priority than implementation for regular RPM systems, there's little incentive to work on exposing functionalities in form of `backup`, `restore`, and `migrate` commands.
+By not providing a way to manually trigger these processes, ability to perform functional tests in isolation might be severely limited or even impossible without entering territory of end to end tests.

 #### End to end tests

-Following tests should be implemented in CI:
+Sequences from "Workflows in detail" should be implemented in CI.
-- TODO

 ### Graduation Criteria